 Becoming a carer

 Shared Lives carers offer support and care in their own homes to people who need help to live independently.
-Anyone can be a carer and although living in Bromley is an advantage, potential carers living on the borders of neighbouring boroughs are also welcome.
+Anyone, subject to the required checks, can be a carer and although living in Bromley is an advantage, potential carers living on the borders of neighbouring boroughs are also welcome.

 What is involved?